-When the $\overline{\text{RES}}$ pin goes low, all processing halts and this LSI enters the reset.
+When the RES pin goes low, all processing halts and this LSI enters the reset.
 The internal state of the CPU and the registers of the on-chip peripheral modules are initialized by the reset.
-To ensure that this LSI is reset at power-up, hold the $\overline{\text{RES}}$ pin low until the clock pulse generator output stabilizes.
-To reset the chip during operation, hold the $\overline{\text{RES}}$ pin low for at least 10 system clock cycles.
-When the $\overline{\text{RES}}$ pin goes high after being held low for the necessary time, this LSI starts reset exception handling.
+To ensure that this LSI is reset at power-up, hold the RES pin low until the clock pulse generator output stabilizes.
+To reset the chip during operation, hold the RES pin low for at least 10 system clock cycles.
+When the RES pin goes high after being held low for the necessary time, this LSI starts reset exception handling.
 The reset exception handling sequence is shown in figure 3.1.
+However, for the reset exception handling sequence of the product with on-chip power-on reset circuit, refer to section 20, Power-On Reset and Low-Voltage Detection Circuits.